Superrehtard/old_diaspora_wiki/How-to-contribute-translations.md

 # How to contribute translations

-There are two ways you can contribute a translation: with a pull request or at [[Web translate it|https://webtranslateit.com]].
+There are two ways you can contribute a translation: with a pull request or at [[WebTranslateIt|https://webtranslateit.com]].
 But lets start with some....

 ## General Notes

 ### Languages with high inflection and grammar different to English

 We integrated the awesome extensions @siefca made for the [i18n Gem](https://github.com/svenfuchs/i18n) and for Rails: [i18n-inflector](https://github.com/siefca/i18n-inflector) and [i18n-inflector-rails](https://github.com/siefca/i18n-inflector-rails).
 Based on what the user has written into the gender field and our [definitions](https://github.com/diaspora/diaspora/tree/master/config/locales/inflections) the gender is guessed.
 Look at the readme of i18n-inflector for more documentation and how to use them.
-You can use the ``named patterns`` easily via [Web translate it](https://webtranslateit.com) if you want to do so.
+You can use the ``named patterns`` easily via [WebTranslateIt](https://webtranslateit.com) if you want to do so.
 However if you want to contribute a definition please make a [pull request](https://github.com/diaspora/diaspora/wiki/Git-Workflow).

 ### Choose the correct language code